jess8/sandbox/README.md

 - second bullet (written first)
 - now third (was second) bullet (but written third chronologically) and merged
 - fourth bullet will have no problem
+- fifth and this time I have pulled before commiting